tendrl-inc-labs/micropython-client/tendrl/lib/microtetherdb/README.md

 - In-memory storage is lost on power cycle
 - Limited by available RAM for in-memory storage
 - No complex queries or indexing
-- Compression requires the `uzlib` module (not available on all MicroPython devices)
+- Compression requires the `deflate` module (not available on all MicroPython devices)
 - BTree module must be available
-- Maximum value size is 1KB
+- Maximum value size is 8KB (after JSON serialization)

 ## Best Practices